The Proposal Sign-Off Sheet Process

 The Proposal Sign-off Sheet is an internal form for documentation of the University's official approval of the plans and commitments contained in proposals to external sponsors.
-This form should be completed for all external sponsors.
-It should be completed and routed along with the complete proposal narrative, proposal guidelines, budget, and budget narrative to all appropriate officials -Department Head, Dean (or Dean's designee)/Vice President (or designee), and the Office of Sponsored Programs Director - before the proposal is submitted to an external sponsor.
+This form should be completed for all proposals before submitting the proposal to the external sponsor.

 Research Definitions and Classifications

 Basic Research: Research undertaken primarily to acquire new knowledge without any particular application or use in mind.

 Applied Research: Research conducted to gain the knowledge or understanding to meet a specific, recognized need.

 Developmental: The systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including the design and development of prototypes and processes.

 Interdisciplinary Research and Development: A mode of R&D by teams or individuals that integrates information, data, techniques, tools, perspectives, concepts, and/or theories from two or more disciplines or bodies of specialized knowledge to advance fundamental understanding or to solve problems whose solutions are beyond the scope of a single discipline or area of R&D practice.